 - a.
 Some states may find the establishment of a reserve fund unacceptable due to their national financial policies. - b.
-A reserve fund may indirectly discourage some states from paying their contributions within the 3 months set by the ATT Financial Rules. - 24.
-Discussions within the Management Committee indicate this option is one of the most desirable option for addressing the liquidity issue caused by delayed and non-payment of contributions.
-The feasibility of this option will depend on States Parties' decision or agreement on the sources of cash to supply such a reserve fund, as listed in paragraph 22. - 25.
+A reserve fund may indirectly discourage some states from paying their contributions within the 3 months set by the ATT Financial Rules. - 23.
 The Management Committee stresses that the proposed reserve fund is aimed at addressing liquidity challenges of the ATT not to absolve states from their financial obligations under the ATT.
-In addition, the Management Committee emphasizes that the sources of revenue for the reserve fund have been identified with a view to accommodate the different circumstances of states and that they are not exhaustive.
+In addition, the Management Committee emphasizes that the sources of revenue for the reserve fund have been identified with a view to accommodate the different circumstances of states and that they are not exhaustive. - 24.
+Discussion of the reserve fund option during the Second CSP4 Informal Preparatory Meeting indicated a need for the feasibility of this option to be further explored in the period leading up to CSP5.